Graduate Program Policies

 Fee deduction is on option that takes a portion of your student fees from three of your monthly stipend checks.
 You must have an RA or TA position (receiving a stipend check) in order to be able to use the fee deduction option.
 Fill out the form and return it to the Student Services Manager.

 A very important Graduate School requirement that could slip past your attention is the required “residence credit” which is sometimes referred to as “semesters in residence.”
-Described below are the details for calculating the semesters in residence for both M.S. and Ph.D. students:
+The Department of Computer Science adheres to the Graduate School Residence Credit policy.

 The Graduate Studies Committee (a standing committee of the department’s faculty, chaired by the Director of Graduate Studies) interprets degree requirements, approves plans of study, and acts on petitions from students to the department and to the Graduate School.